“Successful hybrid events and conferences” – what thousands of enterprises are aiming for this year.

-These questions should help spark your creative promotion ideas and marketing content around the hybrid event.
+These questions should help spark your creative promotion ideas, hybrid event invitation, and marketing content around the hybrid event.
 Consider also how sponsorships can be incorporated into your channels.
 Your sponsors will get double the value out of hybrid events because their brand will reach both your in-person and virtual audiences.

 Need help with a marketing plan?
 Look no further, read this: One Event Marketing Plan To Rule Them All (Plus a Template To Get You Started)

 #3 Use event marketing to interact with customers